-Complete Guide to an Online Network Administration Degree
+Complete Guide to a Network Administration Degree Online

 Online network administration degrees train graduates for the daily operation of local and wireless area networks in businesses and other organizations.
 Students learn how to analyze an organization’s information technology (IT) needs, install networks, and protect them from security issues.
 Undergraduate certificates and associate degree programs include an introduction to basic IT principles as well as courses in network installation and maintenance competencies.
 Bachelor’s degree programs also discuss systems administration, programming, and management topics.
 Master’s degrees are often used by current IT specialists to learn business-focused IT skills.

 While not required for employment, the Accreditation Board for Engineering and Technology (ABET) accredits information technology and computer science programs at the undergraduate and master’s degree level.
 ABET is highly respected in engineering and technology education.
 Read More

 Most Popular Accredited Online Schools for Network Administration Degrees

 Degree Overview & Career Information

 Online associate degrees in network administration can be used to apply for entry-level administrator, technical support, or technician positions, especially when they are combined with professional certifications.
 Undergraduate certificates are typically combined with a bachelor’s program or used to master foundational networking topics.
 Core classes include hardware configuration, networking essentials, desktop applications, and server operating systems.

 The online bachelor’s degree program is required by some employers for staff-level network administration positions.
 Along with a deeper understanding of the business and management aspects of IT, students also gain a foundation in the liberal arts and sciences.
 Network administration courses discuss interconnecting network devices, security fundamentals, server administration, network design and management, and IT project management.